Security Audit

 Location Permission

 Some apps, like Google Maps, work far better when they know where you are.
 But for most location-aware apps, like shopping apps for local stores, weather apps, etc., just knowing your city or zipcode is usually sufficient.
 Granting location access to an app allows that app to track your whereabouts in real time.
-From that, a digital breadcrumb trail is established, giving the app maker bucket loads of incredibly valuable, and likely sensitive, information.
+From that, a digital breadcrumb trail is established, giving the app maker bucket loads of incredibly valuable, and possibly sensitive, information.

 If you grant location permissions to an app while at home, then the app maker can quickly determine who you are, even without you disclosing that or signing up.
 Once the app knows who you are, it can suss out a lot of extremely valuable information about you as you move about.
 No, thank you.